 Pension or annuity income

-There is no minimum age to participate in an IRA.
-If your teen-age child has compensation from a part-time job, your child can contribute to an IRA up to the annual limit - $5,000 in 2012.
-A 1-time $5,000 investment at age 15 would grow to more than $35,533 by age 65.
+There's no minimum age to participate in an IRA.
+If your teen-age child has compensation from a part-time job, your child can contribute to an IRA up to $5,000 in 2012.
+A one-time $5,000 investment at age 15 would grow to more than $39,000 by age 65.
 This assumes an average 4% annual yield.

-You must begin withdrawing from your traditional IRA by April 1 of the year after the year when you reach age 70 1 / 2.
-Also, you can no longer contribute to your traditional IRA account beginning in the year you reach 70 1 / 2.
+You must begin withdrawing from your traditional IRA by April 1 the year after the year you reach age 70 1/2.
+Also, you can no longer contribute to your traditional IRA account in the year you reach 70 1/2.

-If you’re married and 1 spouse doesn't receive compensation, you can open an IRA account for the nonworking spouse.
+Spousal IRAs If you’re married and one spouse doesn't receive compensation, you can open an IRA account for the nonworking spouse.
 You can contribute up to $5,000 to each of your accounts in 2012.
-For those age 50 or older, that limit is $6,000 .
+For those age 50 or older, the limit is $6,000 .

 You must file as married filing jointly to qualify for a spousal IRA.